ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 A perceived-quality detector has no boundary to name.
 Everything is running: the decoder is decoding, the renderer is painting, NetEQ is emitting samples on schedule.
-The finding is that the *result* is bad — 0.012 bits per pixel, 6 frames per second, 8% of the last fifteen seconds of audio invented — and the only thing that turns a number into a finding is a threshold plus time.
+The finding is that the *result* is bad — 0.012 bits per pixel, 6 frames per second, 8% of the last fifteen seconds of audio concealed — and the only thing that turns a number into a finding is a threshold plus time.

 **Both can be right about the same call, and neither depends on the other.**